 - 1.1.1 Exclusion from school, in accordance with the Foundation's Terms and Conditions, can be a temporary withdrawal for a fixed term (a "suspension") or a permanent exclusion (an "expulsion").
-The Governing Body of Wakefield Grammar School Foundation is responsible for setting the policy on the suspension or expulsion of pupils. - 1.2 However, failure to strictly observe these procedures shall not entitle the parent or pupil to any remedy or form the basis of any claim against the Foundation if in substance the pupil has been dealt with in a fair manner that conforms generally to the rules of natural justice. - 1.3 Throughout the guidance, the expression "parents" is used for those having parental responsibility for the child. - 1.4 Parents should refer to the Foundation's Terms and Conditions for details of the financial implications of exclusion, whether suspension or expulsion.. - 1.5 This policy is informed by the DfE guidance for maintained schools (Sept 2022).
-It should also be read in conjunction with the following Foundation and School Policies: - QEGS Behaviour Policies for WGHS and QEGS - Anti-bullying policies for WGHS and QEGS - WGSF ICT Acceptable Use Policy - WGSF Equal Opportunities policy (for pupils) - WGSF Drugs and Substance Abuse policy - WGSF Safeguarding and Child Protection Policy - WGSF Complaints policy - 1.6 The Head may, at their discretion, suspend or exclude a child from school or require the parent to remove the child if they consider that your child's attendance, progress or behaviour (including behaviour outside School) is seriously unsatisfactory, and in the reasonable opinion of the Head the removal is in the best interests of the School, child or other children.
+The Governing Body of Wakefield Grammar School Foundation is responsible for setting the policy on the suspension or expulsion of pupils. - 1.2 Throughout the guidance, the expression "parents" is used for those having parental responsibility for the child. - 1.3 Parents should refer to the Foundation's Terms and Conditions for details of the financial implications of exclusion, whether suspension or expulsion. - 1.4 This policy is informed by the DfE guidance for maintained schools (Sept 2022).
+It should also be read in conjunction with the following Foundation and School Policies: - Behaviour Policies for WGHS and QEGS - Anti-bullying Policies for WGHS and QEGS - WGSF ICT Acceptable Use Policy - WGSF Equal Opportunities policy (for pupils) - WGSF Drugs and Substance Abuse Policy - WGSF Safeguarding and Child Protection Policy - WGSF Complaints Policy